 The Board meets monthly throughout the year, and meets at various times between these dates to discuss matters and agree actions on an ongoing basis.
-In preparation of each regular meeting, The Board receives a board pack with the information necessary for it to discharge its duties.
-The Board has responsibility for reviewing and approving The Group’s strategy, its financial plans, regulatory announcements, major items of expenditure, investments, acquisitions and disposals and the directors’ report and annual and interim financial statements.
+In preparation of each regular meeting, the Board receives a board pack with the information necessary for it to discharge its duties.
+The Board has responsibility for reviewing and approving the Group’s strategy, its financial plans, regulatory announcements, major items of expenditure, investments, acquisitions and disposals and the directors’ report and annual and interim financial statements.

-Each director has access to the advice and services of the company secretary and is able to take professional advice at The Group’s expense.
+Each director has access to the advice and services of the company secretary and is able to take professional advice at the Group’s expense.

-The Group maintains appropriate insurance cover in respect of legal actions against directors as well as against material loss or claims against The Group and reviews the adequacy of cover regularly.
+The Group maintains appropriate insurance cover in respect of legal actions against directors as well as against material loss or claims against the Group and reviews the adequacy of cover regularly.
 The Group has also entered an agreement with each of its directors whereby the director is indemnified against certain liabilities to third parties that might be incurred in the course of carrying out his duties as a director.
 These arrangements constitute a qualifying third party indemnity provision for the purposes of the Companies Act 2006.